These 7 Beautiful Byways in Missouri are Perfect for a Scenic Drive

 Missouri is a big, beautiful state.
 Would you like to know our pick for one great way to take in natural views?
 Get in the car and go for a drive on some scenic drives in Missouri.
 You’ll want to get off the major highways and roadways because these beautiful

 Missouri scenic byways provide some of the best scenery our state has to offer.
 Check out some of the best driving roads in Missouri:

 1. Blue Buck Knob Scenic Byway

-This byway, which stretches 25 miles between Cabool and Route 14, meanders through the gorgeous woods of Mark Twain National Forest in Ozark Hill Country.
-You'll want to plan plenty of time to stop and explore the route's scenic overlooks, gurgling streams and picturesque farmland.
+, which stretches 25 miles between Cabool and Route 14, meanders through the gorgeous woods of Mark Twain National Forest in Ozark Hill Country.
+You'll want to plan plenty of time to stop and explore the route's scenic overlooks, gurgling streams, and picturesque farmland.

 2. Cliff Drive

 Cliff Drive, Cliff Dr, Kansas City, MO, USA